brian-team/brian2tools/docs_sphinx/user/nmlimport.rst

 Working example
 ---------------

-As a demonstration, we will use the nmlimport library to generate morphology and extract other related information from the ``pyr_4_sym.cell.nml`` nml file.
-You can download it from `here <https://github .com/OpenSourceBrain/ACnet2/blob/master/neuroConstruct/generatedNeuroML2/pyr_4_sym.cell.nml>`_.
+As a demonstration, we will use the ``nmlimport`` library to generate a morphology and extract other related information from the ``pyr_4_sym.cell.nml`` nml file.
+You can download it from `OpenSourceBrain's ACnet2 project <https://raw.githubusercontent.com/OpenSourceBrain/ACnet2/master/neuroConstruct/generatedNeuroML2/pyr_4_sym.cell.nml>`_.

 .. code:: python